calscoo/portfolio/hugo/content/resume.md

     * #### Dates Awarded
       * [Dec.
 21, 2023](https://www.credly.com/badges/4dd506a2-05f3-4a54-9319-0083c17a7821)

-  * ### Hackathon Winner (2023)
+  * ### Hackathon Winner
-    * Winner - "Most Technically Satisfying" - Company-Wide Hackathon
+    * **Awarder:** DispatchMe
+    * **Criteria:** Most Technically Satisfying
-    * As a key contributor in a cross-company team between Dispatch and Youreka, we architected a AWS solution to improve the frontend user experience during image uploads to Salesforce.
-Led the design and implementation of a system leveraging AWS Lambda and S3 for image decompression and storage, utilizing Terraform for infrastructure code.
+    * **Summary:** As a key contributor in a cross-company team between Dispatch and Youreka, we architected a AWS solution to improve the frontend user experience during image uploads to Salesforce.
+I led the design and implementation of a system leveraging AWS Lambda and S3 for image decompression and storage, utilizing Terraform for infrastructure code.
 Despite challenging circumstances, we successfully delivered the project and won the "Most Technically Satisfying" award at the Hackathon, leading to further discussions about moving the project into production.
+    * #### Dates Awarded
+      * Apr.
+21, 2023

   * ### NDSU Dean's List
     * **Awarder:** Michael R. Kessler, Dean